 After the horrific Mount Blanc tunnel our first destination in Italy was a tiny town in the Valle D’Ayas.
 We were staying in a village near to the top of the valley called Magneaz.

 Magneaz is a really tiny place, a lot smaller than we expected but really fantastic.
 The village is made up of maybe 20 houses and a small church nestled in the mountains behind the larger winter resort town of Champuloc.
 Our host, Francesca lives in a little apartment here, overlooking the valley.

 Jake and I both love the mountains so to stay here is, for us, just perfect.
 This is place for only those who love nature and the outdoors.
 If you’re a city person maybe it would be a bit quiet!!

 Francesca loves it here and I can see why.
 In the summer she hikes and in the winter she snowboards.
 Who could ask for more?
 Even though Jake can’t hike at the moment, it is still fantastic to be in this place!

 Francesca was working in the afternoon so Jake and I (after a nap!) took the bike out and had an explore of Champuloc.
 As we’re at the end of the summer season the town is very quiet.
 Of the few tourists left most are Italian.
-In the center there are plenty of shops, bars and restaurant but right now – at 8pm on a weeknight – it’s dead.
+In the centre there are plenty of shops, bars and restaurant but right now – at 8pm on a weeknight – it’s dead.

 After Francesca finished work we went with her back to the town for a drink.
 It was great to chat and learn a bit more about how this season works.
 It seems the population of this place more than trebles in the winter for those skiing and snowboarding then goes back to nothing for the months until summer and hiking tourists arrive.